juanmed/Alpha-Challenge-Doc/Test1/wr.md

 ### Trajectory Generation

 It is easier to change environment in simulation than real world, so it is efficient to test whether UAV generates trajectory well in given environment.
 When the competition assumes that most gates are in same altitude and there is no aggressive change in path, it is not that difficulty for trajectory generation.
-But we change some environment such as gate altitude or angle of path that means level-up.
+But we can change some environment such as gate altitude or angle of path that means level-up.
 Now then we can check our technical defect or limitation of drone.
 Also trajectory generation is highly relevant to tracking control so we can check trajectory generation and tracking control simultaneously.

 ### Tracking Control
 Regarding our control algorithms, the simulator, together with the ROS nodes provided for communication, will be exploited as a tool to asses its tracking performance.